HappyRay/testscribe/docs/index.markdown

 incur much of the maintenance cost of supporting another test framework.

 It's possible to extend it to support other test frameworks.

+## Does it require me to change the way I write code?
+No, it doesn't.
+It doesn't get in your way.

+However, it gives you feedback to improve your code.
+For example:
+- It encourages you to annotate your code with type information since doing so makes it easier to provide inputs such as strings, mock objects.
+- It encourages you to test more often and test earlier since the cost of doing so is much reduced.
+- It gives you feedback about the quality of your code, testability, simplicity for example.

 ## Do you have real world examples?
 The tool uses itself to test.
 You can see the many examples